bhourahine/daresbury_xTB/pages/tutorial/reaction.rst

          :caption: dftb_in.hsd
          :language: sh

-For each of the five models we create a separate calculation directory and add the required ``dftb_in.hsd`` as well as the reactant and propduct input structure.
+For each of the five models we create a separate calculation directory and add the required ``dftb_in.hsd`` as well as the reactant and product input structure.
 To optimize both structures we perform a short optimization with the reactant and product.
 An example for running the optimization is given below